-Any condition that results in a loss of sensation of the corneal surface may increase the risk of corneal ulceration.
+Any condition that results in a loss of sensation on the corneal surface may increase the risk of corneal ulceration.

 Chemical burns or other caustic (damaging) solutions splashing into the eye can injure the cornea and lead to corneal ulceration.

 People who wear contact lenses are at an increased risk of corneal ulcers.
-The risk of corneal ulcers and other complications are lowest with daily wear disposable lenses.
+The risk of corneal ulcers and other complications is lowest with daily wearing of disposable lenses.
 The risk of corneal ulceration increases at least tenfold when using extended-wear lenses.
 Extended-wear contact lenses are those contact lenses that are worn for several days without removing them at night.

 Scratches on the edge of the contact lens can scrape the cornea's surface and make it more open to bacterial infections.
 Similarly, tiny particles of dirt trapped underneath the contact lens can scratch the cornea.
 Bacteria may be on the improperly cleaned contact lens and get trapped on the undersurface of the lens.
-If lenses are left in eyes for long periods of time, bacteria can multiply and cause damage to the cornea.
-Wearing contact lenses for extended periods of time can also block oxygen to the cornea, making it more susceptible to infections.
-Improper care of contact lenses also increases the risk of corneal ulcer.
+If lenses are left in the eyes for long periods, bacteria can multiply and cause damage to the cornea.
+Wearing contact lenses for extended periods can also block oxygen to the cornea, making it more susceptible to infections.
+Improper care of contact lenses also increases the risk of corneal ulcers.

 In addition, some patients with immunological disorders (immunosuppressed, rheumatoid arthritis, lupus, and others) may develop corneal ulcers as a complication of their disease.
 Patients with immune-mediated scleritis can also develop corneal ulcers.